 On my first day in university, a long time ago, my favourite lecturer for software development told us “the best line of code is the one you didn’t have to write yourself,” he would continue one to tell us that this is because you don’t want to waste time rewriting something that is working perfectly, you want to get to that baseline so that you can take the next leap above it.
+Why not simply reveal your competitors traffic.

 This for me has been the same when it comes to business, and I know for a fact it’s the way a lot of other businesses operate.
 Have you ever noticed that you’ll see a Burger King and McDonalds on the same street, almost side by side.
 I used to think this was a silly idea, surely they should go somewhere else to have less competition, however the reason Burger King moved in after McDonalds (or vice versa) is they saw the amount of business being done and knew that they could take a slice of the pie, without doing all the hard graft and guessing about the location.